awburgard/More-Than-A-Suit/README.md

 After running the login route above, you can try any other route you've created that requires a logged in user!

+## Usage

+1. Click 'Suit Up' button to begin.
+2. User enters their contact information.
+The 'First Name', 'Last Name', 'Zip', and 'Phone Number' are required to move on.
+This information is sent right away to David's dashboard so in the case of the user exiting the application before final confirmation, David can contact the user by phone.
+3. User enters their measurements.
+This information allows David to approximate suit sizes and check against his inventory.
+4. User selects what occasion they need the suit for.
+The selection better helps David decide what garments are best for the specific occasion.
+5. User meets with David in-person or a phone call.
+They will select a date, click on the digital time to change the time, and an analog clock will appear.
+First selection will be the hour, second selection will be the minute, and third selection will be AM or PM.
+Once the user is satisfied with the time, they can click 'Enter' or click outside of the analog clock and their appointment time will appear in digital format.
+User will confirm.
+6. User can review and edit information they have entered.
+If they need to change their appointment, they must email David to do so (noted in 'Edit' side of 'Confirmation').
+7. User selects 'Confirm' and receives a text message reminding them of their appointment with David.
+8. User will be brought to the 'Resources' page which will display the resources pertinent to their occasion they selected.
+If no selection was made, resources related to 'Job' will display automatically.
+The user can explore all the resources David has pooled by clicking on the different tabs.
+These resources are always available to the user

 ## Production Build

 Before pushing to Heroku, run `npm run build` in terminal.
 This will create a build folder that contains the code Heroku will be pointed at.
 You can test this build by typing `npm start`.
 Keep in mind that `npm start` will let you preview the production build but will **not** auto update.